2023 NFL playoffs: AFC, NFC championship game schedule

 The NFL is down to its final four.

-The San Francisco 49ers and Cincinnati Bengals both advanced on Sunday to join the Philadelphia Eagles and Kansas City Chiefs in next week's conference championship round.
+The San Francisco 49ers and Cincinnati Bengals both advanced on Sunday to join the Philadelphia Eagles and Kansas City Chiefs in the conference championship round.
 The winners will earn a trip to the Super Bowl.

 The games will feature three of the four teams that advanced to last season's championship round.
 The Eagles are the only newcomers in place of last year's Super Bowl champion Los Angeles Rams.